PlanetLive/LinearA/disc/README.md

 <span style="font-size:1.2em;">**Heave ho!
 Now this way, now that, the cave implores, to my great misery.**</span>

-I'm crying (it' raining), we cannot see the stars, so we're unsure which way to go.
+I'm crying (it's raining), we cannot see the stars, so we're unsure which way to go.
 Now we must rely on only sound to find our way.

 KU-RJA-TE 　I-QE-(KO)-DA-TE　　 JE-(KO)-TU-TI　 I-QE-RA-NA-QA